photoprism/photoprism/setup/pkg/linux/README.md

 As an alternative to our [Docker images](https://docs.photoprism.app/getting-started/docker-compose/), you can use the packages available at [**dl.photoprism.app/pkg/linux/**](https://dl.photoprism.app/pkg/linux/) to install PhotoPrism on compatible Linux distributions without [building it from source](https://docs.photoprism.app/getting-started/faq/#building-from-source).

-We recommend that **only experienced users** choose this installation method, since these packages [need to be set up manually](#configuration) and [do not include the system dependencies](#dependencies) required to make use of all the features.
+These [binary installation packages](https://dl.photoprism.app/pkg/linux/) are intended for **experienced users** and **maintainers of third-party integrations** only, as they [require manual configuration](#configuration) and [do not include tested system dependencies](#dependencies).
+Since we are unable to [provide support](https://www.photoprism.app/kb/getting-support) for custom installations, we recommend using [one of our Docker images](https://docs.photoprism.app/getting-started/docker-compose/) to run PhotoPrism on a private server or NAS device.

-Also note that the minimum required glibc version is 2.35, so for example Ubuntu 22.04 and Debian Bookworm will work with these binaries, but older Linux distributions may not be compatible.
+Also note that the minimum required glibc version is 2.35, so for example Ubuntu 22.04 and Debian Bookworm will work, but older Linux distributions may not be compatible.

 ## Usage